PaulaJosefine/PaulaJosefine/README.md

 - 👋 Hi, I’m @PaulaJosefine Schultheiss
-- 👀 I am a Ph.D. student at Columbia Univeristy in New York.
+- 👀 I am a Ph.D. student at Columbia University in New York.
-- 🤠 Working under the advisement of Dr. Lance Kam in his Lab for Microscale Biocomplexity, I am currently investigating how the process of T-cell activation is influenced by substrate rigidity, with a specific focus on the interplay between mechanosensing and cellular metabolism.
+- 🤠 Working under the advisement of Dr. Lance Kam in his Lab for Microscale Biocomplexity, I am currently investigating how tumor stiffness impacts gene expression patterns.